Vaahwan/returnJourneyAssignment/README.md

 ### DELETE /products/:id
 make a DELETE request on localhost:3050/products/id
 If given id exist then you will get details of deleted product otherwise will get 404 error "product not found"

+## Task 5
+node Task5.js
+Now, you can send any request on localhost:3000/ on thunderclint or nodemon Whenever you will make request in console you will get following details timeStamp
+HTTP method
+requested URL

+## Task 6
+This is test file for Task4.js.
+To run this first install jest and then you can run this command npx jest Task6.test.js
+You can see all the test cases getting passed